placesDAO/places-contracts/README.md

 ## Location Strings

 WYSIWYG.
-We added strings to allow casting and printing of data.
+We added strings for more future proofing, allowing casting and printing of data.

 * latitude – string representing the latitude coordinate in degrees under the WGS 84 reference frame
 * longitude – string representing the longitude coordinate in degrees under the WGS 84 reference frame